CLASS UPDATES

 PHYSICAL EDUCATION

-The PE classes have been blessed with unusually nice weather.
-There were classes which met outside over the final two weeks of the second quarter.
+The PE classes have been blessed with nice weather during 2nd quarter, so we were still able to get outside some.
 We likely will be in the gym full time for a few months.
 With that thought, please encourage your student to have gym shoes to wear for Physical Education.

-During the second quarter, grades four and older received some instruction regarding soccer and football.
-The focus in soccer was on dribbling and passing.
-Proper throwing and catching techniques were done for football.
-In addition, most classes were able to play actual football and soccer games outside.
-Students also played some of the regular activities which so many enjoy– Capture the Pin, Newcomb, Scatterball Wiffle Ball, Kickball and Dodgeball.
-There will be opportunities to learn volleyball and basketball skills in the upcoming class meetings.
+During the second quarter, grades four and older have been keeping active.
+Students played some of the regular activities which so many enjoy– Capture the Pin, Newcomb, Scatterball Wiffle Ball, Kickball and Dodgeball.
+There will be opportunities to learn more sports skills in the upcoming class meetings.

 Second quarter activities for the younger students included many forms of Tag, Parachute activities, Sharks and Lifeguards, Sharks and Minnows, and Statue in the Garden.
 There are also a few minutes dedicated for students to explore interests in other activities such as scooters, hula hoops, floor hockey, and throwing and catching balls.